New Jersey Performing Arts Center: Women's Association of NJPAC

 The Women's Association of NJPAC (WA) was formed back in 1994, prior to the opening of the building itself.
 The WA was founded by Joan Budd, Patti Chambers, Sally Chubb, Ronnie Goldberg, Sheila Labrecque, Gabriella Morris, Pat Ryan, Phyllis Cerf Wagner, and, Diana Vagelos.
 Through their efforts, the association has successfully raised over $50 million for NJPAC and the aforementioned Center for Arts Education.
 They currently have approximately 2000 members and are looking for more members that are willing to contribute to the Newark culture and have a love for the arts.
 The WA fundraises through many different events such as the Spotlight Gala and the annual Spring Luncheon and Auction.

 One Theater Square

 Transportation

 Newark Light Rail service opened as July 17, 2006, at the NJPAC/Center Street station, connecting the site with Broad Street Station and Penn Station Newark.

 Lionsgate Newark

-In 2022, NJPAC partnered with Great Point Studios to announce a major new film and television production studio overlooking Weequahic Park and Weequahic Golf Course, to be called "Lionsgate Newark."
-The studio open in 2024 on the 15-acre former Seth Boyden housing projects site at 101 Center Terrace in the Dayton section of the city near Evergreen Cemetery.
-Lionsgate Newark with be owned and operated by Great Point Studios and will partner with NJPAC on public relations and community affairs with NJPAC.
+In 2022, NJPAC partnered with Great Point Studios to announce a major new film and television production studio overlooking Weequahic Park and Weequahic Golf Course, to be called "Lionsgate Newark Studios."
+The studio opens in 2024 on the 15-acre former Seth Boyden housing projects site at 101 Center Terrace in the Dayton section of the city near Evergreen Cemetery.
+Lionsgate Newark will be owned and operated by Great Point Studios and will partner with NJPAC on public relations and community affairs with NJPAC.